15.1 – Getting started with the DCF Analysis

-This means standing today and looking into the future, I expect ARBL to generate a total free cash flow of Rs.6078.83 Crs all of which would belong to the shareholders of ARBL.
+This means standing today and looking into the future; I expect ARBL to generate a totally free cash flow of Rs.6078.83 Crs, all of which would belong to the shareholders of ARBL.

 15.4 – The Share Price

 We are now at the very last step of the DCF analysis.
-We will now calculate the share price of ARBL based on the future free cash flow of the firm.
+We will now calculate the share price of ARBL based on the firm’s future free cash flow.

-However before doing that we need to calculate the value of ‘Net Debt’ from the company’s balance sheet.
+However, before doing that, we need to calculate the value of ‘Net Debt’ from its balance sheet.
 Net debt is the current year total debt minus current year cash & cash balance.

-For ARBL this would be (based on FY14 Balance sheet) –
+For ARBL, this would be (based on the FY14 Balance sheet) –